Ezbob/gillespy/README.md

+##### Note from the forker:
+The original version was created for Python version 2, this fork is focusing on bringing GillesPy to Python version 3

 #GillesPy

 GillesPy is a modeling toolkit for stochastic simulations for Linux and OSX.
 It provides a python interface to the StochKit stochastic simulation solvers.
 It contains a simple python interface for model construction, editing, and simulating models stochastically and deterministically.